 Alongside a tour of this national park, if you’re feeling adventurous, you might also want to take a hot air balloon ride over it.
 Taking off at sunset, you can enjoy mesmerizing views of Uluru whilst the captain gives you some fascinating facts about it.

 Perhaps the first thing that comes to mind when you think of Australia, Sydney is a must-visit every time.

-Defined by its scenic skyscrapers, harbor and the iconic Sydney Opera House, it’s visited by over 10 million people each year.
+Defined by its scenic skyscrapers, Sydney Harbour Bridge and the iconic Sydney Opera House, it’s visited by over 10 million people each year.
 Whether you spend your time here exploring it by ferry, walking through the numerous museums or venturing through its cultural scene, you’re bound to have a wonderful time.

 If you love the ocean, a trip to the nearby Bondi Beach is also a must.
 With watersports, a pool that overlooks the sea and more, outdoor activities are in abundance in this magical New South Wales city.